What to the Slave Is the Fourth of July?: Speech

 After this, he turns his attention to the church.
 True Christians, according to Douglass, should not stand idly by while the rights and liberty of others are stripped away.
 Douglass denounces the churches for betraying their own biblical and Christian values.
 He is outraged by the lack of responsibility and indifference towards slavery that many sects have taken around the nation.
 He says that, if anything, many churches actually stand behind slavery and support the continued existence of the institution.
 Douglass equates this to being worse than many other things that are banned, in particular, books and plays that are banned for infidelity.

 Douglass believed that slavery could be eliminated with the support of the church, and also with the reexamination of what the Bible was actually saying.

 Nevertheless, Douglass claims that this can change.
 The United States does not have to stay the way it is.
 The country can progress like it has before, transforming from being a colony of a far-away king to an independent nation.
-Great Britain, and many other countries of that time, had already abolished slavery from its territories.
-The British accomplished this through religion or more specifically, the church.
-Because the church stood behind the decision to abolish the selling and buying of people, so did the rest of the country.
-Douglass argues that religion is the center of the problem but also the main solution to it.
+Douglass notes the difference between the attitude of American and British churches towards slavery, noting that in Britain "the church, true to its mission of ameliorating, elevating, and improving the condition of mankind, came forward promptly, bound up the wounds of the West Indian slave, and restored him to his liberty...
+The anti-slavery movement there was not an anti-church movement, for the reason that the church took its full share in prosecuting that movement: and the anti-slavery movement in this country will cease to be an anti-church movement, when the church of this country shall assume a favorable, instead or a hostile position towards that movement."

 Douglass then returns to the topic of the founding of the United States.
 He argues that the Constitution does not permit slavery, contrary to the claims of contemporary defenders of the institution.
 He refers to the Constitution as a "Glorious Liberty Document".